RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/tests/results/OS2(REXXSAA,OBJREXX,Regina),Windows(ooRexx,Regina),Ubuntu(ooRexx,Regina).md

 2) For Windows
     * The Regina REXX interpreter ("REXX-Regina_3.9.5(MT) 5.00 25 Jun 2022").
 We will use the collective label **Regina** to refer to all the Regina REXX interpreters, since the results are the same, independently of the operating system.
     * The ooRexx interpreter ("REXX-ooRexx\_5.0.0(MT)\_64-bit 6.05").
 We will use the collective label **ooRexx** to refer to all the ooRexx interpreters, since the results, modulo [the hasDirectory bug](#the-hasdirectory-bug), are the same, independently of the operating system.
+3) For Linux
+    * The Regina REXX interpreter ("REXX-Regina_3.9.5 5.00 25 Jun 2022").
+We will use the collective label **Regina** to refer to all the Regina REXX interpreters, since the results are the same, independently of the operating system.
+    * The ooRexx interpreter ("REXX-ooRexx\_5.0.0(MT)\_64-bit 6.05").
+We will use the collective label **ooRexx** to refer to all the ooRexx interpreters, since the results, modulo [the hasDirectory bug](#the-hasdirectory-bug), are the same, independently of the operating system.

 #### The SAA bug